dottjt/plastic/README.md

 ### Chapter 08 - birthday.

 - It's the character's birthday.
 He's lonely.
-Contemplates suicide.
+Participates in "Gun Therapy"
 - Friend arrives.
 They chat and discuss life.
+- Milo appears out of the blue.
+He invites her in.
-- They head out to a mexican restaurant.
+- They take an uber and head out to a mexican restaurant.

 ### Chapter 09 - bubble.